-The exhibition invites the European public to discover a category of African artefacts hardly known to them : the « shapeless » artefects.
+The exhibition invites provides the opportunity to discover the « shapeless » artefects; a category of African artefacts that are relatively unknown to the European public.

-These are divinational artefacts, often called « fetishes » in which the human form is concealed or not recognized.
+These are divinatory artefacts, often called « fetishes » in which the human form is concealed or not recognized.

-The exhibition deals with the different ways of representing the invisible without having to resort to human representation : the most harmless appearance of an artefact, a shapeless mass, a bulging sack, a horn…, may sometimes be more sacred, more important than a recognizable anthropomorphic sculpture.
+The exhibition deals with the different ways of representing the invisible without having to resort to human representation: the most banal-looking artefact - a shapeless mass, a bulging sack, a horn - may sometimes be more sacred, more important than a recognizable anthropomorphic sculpture.

-This freedom of approach corresponds perfectly to the architectural space of the exhibitions file, on the East suspended gallery.
+This freedom of approach corresponds perfectly to the exhibition's architectural space in the East suspended gallery.

-Scenography will play on spaces – irregular spacing between the display cabinets, diversity in stand heights -, and on formats – the great massive bowl will be presented near to a thin stake, surmounted by a small tuft of hair.
+The scenography will play on contrasting spaces – the irregular spacing between the display cabinets and the stands' diverse range of heights - and dimensions – the great massive boli will be presented near to a thin stake, surmounted by a small tuft of hair.

-No exhibition at the present time has been devoted to this category of « shapeless » artefacts that relate to African art.
-The African Accumulative Sculpture : Power and Display exhibition presented in 1974 in New York, which highlighted the theme of accumulation in African art, finds there a little of its own echo.
-On the other hand, even if the recent Art and Oracle exhibition at the MET in New York revealed divinatory practices, it presented few or no « shapeless » works of art.
+No exhibition on African art has yet focused on the notion of « shapeless » artefacts.
+A loose parallel can be drawn with the 1974 New York exhibition: African Accumulative Sculpture: Power and Display, which highlighted the theme of accumulation in African art.
+And although the recent Art and Oracle exhibition at the MET in New York presented divinatory practices, it exhibited few or no « shapeless » works of art.

-The shapeless aspect in African art thus gives originality to this exhibition.
-It presents a neglected aspect of African art that is closer to Arte Povera (Poor Art) or « Supports-Surfaces » and thus allows the establishment of links with contemporary art.
+The shapeless aspect in African art thus gives this exhibition its originality.
+It presents a neglected aspect of African art that is closer to Arte Povera (Poor Art) or « Supports-Surfaces » and thus establishes a link with contemporary art.

-For the duration of the exhibition, Le secret des fétiches / The secret of the fetishes gamebook allows children (7 and older) to discover the exhibition through games.
-This gamebook is free of charge and is available in the museum’s entrance hall and at the beginning of the exhibition...
+For the duration of the exhibition, Le secret des fétiches / The secret of the fetishes gamebook allows children (7 years and older) to discover the exhibition through games.
+This gamebook is free of charge and is available in the museum’s entrance hall and at the entrance to the exhibition...